otenim/AnomalyDetectionUsingAutoencoder/README.md

 Sample index (x-axis) 0\~499 means losses computed on 500 normal validation samples, and 500\~999 means computed on 500 abnormal samples.
-You can see losses during sample index 500\~99 increase as expected.
+You can see losses during sample index 500\~999 increase as expected.
-Hoewver, contraty to my expectations, autoencoder and deep autoencoder appear to be more accurate than convolutional one.
+Hoewver, contraty to my expectations, autoencoder and deep autoencoder appear to be more accurate than convolutional one in this settings.

 ##### 1 training epochs